mglogo icon

 3. 3

-Decide whether facing more than one claim in a year is realistic
+Assess whether multiple claims in a single year is a realistic possibility

 Some businesses have limited exposure across a small client base, while others manage enough projects or relationships that multiple disputes in a year are possible.
-Higher client volume, ongoing service responsibilities, and complex work increase this likelihood.
+Higher client volume, ongoing service responsibilities and complex work all increase this likelihood.

 4. 4